Superposition28/TheSimpsonsGame/Readme.md

 ### `GameFiles\Main\PS3_GAME\Flattened_OUTPUT`

-The QuickBMS extraction process results in a deeply nested directory structure. because i don't know how to fix it, i made this
+The QuickBMS extraction process results in a deeply nested directory structure. because i don't know how to fix it, i made this over engineered script because i wanted to maintain the original structure as much as possible

 Run `[4] Flatten Directories`